Code-Institute-Submissions/Rob-Mundy-noughts_and_crosses/README.md

 + Tested that the program works as expected in the local terminal and the deployed Heroku app.

-+ I have tested the [README.md](https://github.com/Rob-Mundy/Noughts_and_Crosses#readme) file with the [MD Reader](https://chrome.google.com/webstore/detail/md-reader/medapdbncneneejhbgcjceippjlfkmkg) extension for Chrome.

 # Validator Testing

 + [CI Python Linter](https://pep8ci.herokuapp.com/)